 Bursary holders should be aware that STFC will maintain their details for the purpose of contacting them to seek their assistance with future career path studies.

-Please contact STFC Fellowships Section for further guidance.
+Please contact STFC Fellowships Team for further guidance.

 The application must be written by the applicant and submitted through the online form and should include: